jeonghanlee/EPICS-env/README.md

 ## Base and Modules

-This includes the following EPICS base and modules:
+All version information defined in `configure/RELEASE`, and include the following EPICS base and modules:

 ```bash
 $ make vars FILTER=SRC_NAME_